wish2023/tp/docs/UserGuide.md

 e.g `add n/NAME p/PARAMETER`, since `p/` is an unknown parameter type for `add` command, `p/PARAMETER` is ignored.
 * If user types in 2 or more parameter description for each parameter type, only the first description will be taken. e.g. if user types `n/NAME1 n/NAME2`, only `NAME1` will be recorded as the task's name.
+* Items in square brackets are optional. e.g `n/NAME  [d/DURATION]` can be used as `n/Task1 d/1` or as `n/Task1`.
+(Refer to the Intermediate Usage section of each guide for more information)
 * For some commands, if no parameters are specified, the command will execute using the default values for each parameter.
 * For dates, the program follows the **DD-MM-YYYY** format.
 * For time, the program follows the **HHMM** format.